-The staff at the applicable Region determines whether a Surfer's application to change Region is accepted, based on their own requirements, and any other regulations as determined by the WSL Commissioner's Office.
-Should a Surfer not agree with a determination relating to their application, they can submit the reasons for such disagreement to the WSL Commissioner's Office.
-The WSL Commissioner's Office will have the final and binding determination on such matter.
+The staff at the applicable Region determines whether a Surfer's application to change Region is accepted, based on their own requirements, and any other regulations as determined by the Office of Tours and Competition.
+Should a Surfer not agree with a determination relating to their application, they can submit the reasons for such disagreement to the Office of Tours and Competition.
+The Office of Tours and Competition will have the final and binding determination on such matter.